-This compilation is intended to serve as a source of reference for drafters of constitutions and of legislation relating to freedom of peaceful association, researchers as well as the Venice Commission's members, who are requested to prepare comments and opinions on such texts.
+This compilation is intended to serve as a source of reference for drafters of constitutions and of legislation relating to freedom of peaceful association, researchers as well as Venice Commission members, who are requested to prepare comments and opinions on such texts.
 However, it should not prevent members from introducing new points of view or diverge from earlier ones, if there is good reason for doing so.
 It merely provides a frame of reference.